mblais/fibery-script-management/README.md

     --space       -s    Space   name filter
     --db          -d    DB      name filter

+### fibscripts validate

+    Test automations for valid structure.

+    You can use these filter options to limit which automations will be checked:
+        --space       -s    Space   name filter
+        --db          -d    DB      name filter
         --button      -b    Button  name filter
         --rule        -r    Rule    name filter

 ## EXAMPLES

-    fibscripts  pull -b/ -r/                             # Pull ALL local Button and Rule scripts from Fibery, overwriting local script files fibscripts  push -r/ -b/                             # Push ALL local Button and Rule scripts to Fibery, overwriting current Workspace scripts fibscripts  pull --space=test\* -b/                  # Pull Button scripts only from Spaces beginning with "test" fibscripts  pull --space='!/^test|^foo' -r/          # Pull Rule scripts only from Fibery Spaces NOT beginning with "test" or "foo" fibscripts  pull --rule='/test|foo'                  # Pull Rule scripts from all Rules with names containing "test" or "foo" fibscripts  push --space='test*' -b/                 # Push all Button scripts in Spaces beginning with "test" fibscripts  push --db=bar -b'/test|foo'              # Push Button scripts for Buttons containing "test" or "Foo" in the Bar DB of any Space fibscripts  push --nofiles --before 2023-01-30 -b/   # Push cached Button definitions from latest cache files ≤ 2023-01-30 fibscripts  purge --before 2023-01-30                # Delete local cache files created ≤ 2023-01-30 fibscripts  orphans                                  # Find all "orphaned" local files and dirs that no longer correspond to the Fibery Workspace fibscripts  help pull                                # Show help for the `pull` command
+    fibscripts  pull -b/ -r/                             # Pull ALL Button and Rule scripts from Fibery, overwriting existing local script files fibscripts  pull -b/ -r/ --noclobber                 # Pull Button and Rule scripts from Fibery, but don't overwrite any existing local script files fibscripts  pull -b/ -r/                             # Pull Button and Rule scripts from Fibery that don't already exist locally fibscripts  push -r/ -b/                             # Push ALL local Button and Rule scripts to Fibery, overwriting current Workspace scripts fibscripts  pull --space=test\* -b/                  # Pull all Button scripts from Spaces beginning with "test" fibscripts  pull --space='!/^test|^foo' -r/          # Pull all Rule scripts from Fibery Spaces NOT beginning with "test" or "foo" fibscripts  pull --rule='/test|foo'                  # Pull Rule scripts from all Rules with names containing "test" or "foo" fibscripts  push --space='test*' -b/                 # Push all Button scripts in Spaces beginning with "test" fibscripts  push --db=bar -b'/test|foo'              # Push Button scripts for Buttons containing "test" or "Foo" in the "Bar" DB of any Space fibscripts  push --nofiles --before 2023-01-30 -b/   # Push cached Button definitions from latest cache files ≤ 2023-01-30 fibscripts  purge --before 2023-01-30                # Delete local cache files created ≤ 2023-01-30 fibscripts  orphans                                  # Find all "orphaned" local files and dirs that no longer correspond to the Fibery Workspace fibscripts  validate -b\* -r\*                       # Check all automations for valid structure